iliags/click_storm/README.md

 ## Notes

 The application uses OS threads to perform work, While the timing may not be 100% accurate, it tries to be as close as possible.
+The location picker and clicking only works on the main display due to library limitations.

 ### Dependencies